railwayapp/nixpacks/README.md

 ### Plan

 Analyze the app source directory and generates a reproducible build plan.
-This plan can be saved (in JSON format) an re-used at a later date to build the image in the exact same way every time.
+This plan can be saved (in JSON format) and re-used at a later date to build the image in the exact same way every time.

 Language providers are matched against the app source directory and suggest Nix packages, an install command, build command, and start command.
 All of these can be overwritten by the user.